 If you have used any graphical software in your career, you will already be familiar with the concepts of layers.
-If you are not, think of layers as you would a sandwich: each different item has its own flavor and color, but when you stack them all together you have a whole sandwich.
-The layer system in a CAD program allows you to view, revise, or control information that is grouped together, like taking the mustard off a sandwich without removing the bread.
+If you are not, think of layers in a drawings like looking at an animation of the human body in an encyclopedia where each system of the body is demonstrated on a separate film so that the muscle are on one layer and the circulation system is on another.
+The layer system in a CAD program allows you to view, revise, or control information that is grouped together.
 In chapter 2, The Rectangular Problem was drawn on layer 0, the AutoCAD default layer when a new file is started.
-You can see the current layer listed in the Layer Control list box in the Layers toolbar (Figure 3.1).
-To create new layers using the Layers Properties Manager, select the Layers command button to the left of the Layers Control list box.
+You can see the current layer listed in the Layer Control list box in the Object Properties toolbar (Figure 3.1).
+To create new layers using the Layers Properties Manager, select the Layers command button to the left of the Layers Control list box